28 Cancri

 28 Cancri is a star system in the zodiac constellation of Cancer.
 It is a variable star with the designation CX Cancri, and is close to the lower limit of visibility with the naked eye, having a mean apparent visual magnitude of 6.05.
 The annual parallax shift seen from Earth's orbit is 8.5 mas, which provides a distance estimate of about 384 light years.
 It is moving away from the Sun with a radial velocity of around +9 km/s.

 Based upon proper motion variation, this is an astrometric binary system with high likelihood (99.8%).
 The visible component has a stellar classification of F0 Vn, indicating it is a F-type main-sequence star with "nebulous" lines due to rapid rotation.

+In 1973, John R Percy announced that 28 Cancri might be a variable star.
+Stephen John Horan et al. confirmed that the star's brightness varies, in 1974.
+In 1979, it was given its variable star designation.
 It is a Delta Scuti variable star with a period of 0.0960 days and an amplitude of 0.020 in magnitude.
 With 2.4 times the mass of the Sun it is spinning with a high projected rotational velocity of 133 km/s.
 28 Cancri is radiating roughly 44 times the Sun's luminosity from its photosphere at an effective temperature of around 7,516 K.